 4. The marketing and conversion data is sent to your CRM.
 Marketing data includes channel, source, campaign, keyword and/or landing page.

-5. Ruler’s attribution solution allows you to analyse the impact throughout the entire sales cycle.
+5. Ruler’s solution allows you to analyse the impact throughout the entire sales cycle.
 Once the opportunity is closed into revenue, the data is passed back to Ruler.
 This allows you to measure the impact of marketing based on monetary values and make smarter decisions about where to invest your budget.

-Ruler’s call tracking uses dynamic insertion to assign a display a unique phone number to every website visitor.
-Then, when that phone number is called, Ruler will attribute the offline conversion to the marketing channel that the visitor arrived from.
+Ruler’s call tracking uses dynamic insertion to assign a unique phone number to every website visitor.
+When that phone number is called, Ruler will attribute the offline conversion to the marketing channel that the visitor arrived from.

-Tracking revenue in Google Analytics is cruical if you want to assess how well your marketing is performing and how visitors are engaging with your website and content.
+Tracking revenue in Google Analytics is essential if you want to assess how well your marketing is performing and how visitors are engaging with your website and content.

 By enriching Google Analytics with Ruler’s revenue data, you can filter your performance data, improve your campaigns, reduce waste, and more importantly, demonstrate how your efforts are driving positive business outcomes.

-Book a demo and get more information on how to connect your marketing activity to offline sales revenue in Google Analytics with Ruler.
+Book a demo and get more information on how to connect online and offline sales revenue to your marketing channels in Google Analytics with Ruler.